rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ### 0.4.88 Numbers expressed as numerals or words

 <a name="0.4.88.1">0.4.88.1</a> When recording numbers expressed as numerals or as words in a transcribed element, transcribe them in the form in which they appear on the source of information.
 Apply the general guidelines on transcription as applicable.
-If the number occurs in the first five words of the title proper (the first six words if the title begins with an article), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation/) for forms of the title with numbers converted to numerals or words if considered important.
+If the number occurs in the first five words of the title proper (the first six words if the title begins with an article), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation/) for forms of the title with numbers converted to numerals or words if considered important (see [1.25.3583.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3583.1)).

 >Example:
 >Title proper: <CITE>Fifty two sermons for every Sunday of the year MDCCXXVII</CITE>